Is it possible to apply for a credit card with a soft pull inquiry?

 3. CardMatch (checks across many major credit card issuers)

 CreditCards.com has a new feature to match you with offers based on your credit score.
 Using this to check does not affect your credit because only a soft pull is performed.

 I’ve had people test this with varying levels of credit (subprime, moderate, good and superprime) and the system results have been spot-on accurate.
 My friend with bad credit had no results available, but then my other friend with great credit was given 2 pages of offers.

-Anyone can use this feature – from terrible to excellent credit.
+Anyone can use this feature – regardless of your current credit level.
 And if you fall into the latter category you may be matched for exclusive signup bonuses which are higher than what the general public can get.
 That’s a choice feature.